vyos/vyos-documentation/docs/configuration/service/dns.rst

   set service dns dynamic interface eth0 service dyndns host-name my-dyndns-hostname

 .. note:: Multiple services can be used per interface.
-Just specify as many serives per interface as you like!
+Just specify as many services per interface as you like!

 Running Behind NAT
 ------------------